codeaudit/spo/cmd/cli/README.md

-     lastBlocks            Displays the content of the most recently N generated blocks listAddresses         Lists all addresses in a given wallet listWallets           Lists all wallets stored in the default wallet directory send                  Send skycoin from a wallet or an address to a recipient address status                Check the status of current skycoin node transaction           Show detail info of specific transaction version
+     lastBlocks            Displays the content of the most recently N generated blocks listAddresses         Lists all addresses in a given wallet listWallets           Lists all wallets stored in the default wallet directory send                  Send spo from a wallet or an address to a recipient address status                Check the status of current spo node transaction           Show detail info of specific transaction version
      walletDir             Displays wallet folder address